Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 2. you should be in the `ansible` directory  (`training/ansible`)
 3. make the gitpush.sh script executable.
 4. `chmod +x gitpush.sh`
-5. Now use it to push the `README.md` to gitlab.
 6. type
 7. `./gitpush.sh`